Staff

 She and her wife, Stephanie, have been married for 11 years.
 She describes Stephanie as “a brilliant documentary and storytelling photographer, a fabulous cook, and a lover and encourager of people.”
 The family includes daughters Alexis and Morgan.

-AJ Fox, Director of Religious Education
+Director of Religious Education (DRE)

 John Prescott, Choir Director